Research and Evidence

 Child Mental Health and “At Risk”

 HDRC Aberdeen supported the creation of a new data set matching Aberdeen City Council child protection and NHS Grampian CAMHS records.
 We also contributed to and reviewed the analysis which this allowed.
 The resultant paper has been accepted for academic publication.
-The research team will host 2 workshops at the HDRC conference in November 2024 - one about the mental health needs of at risk young people and another about data matching.
+In addition, a dedicated workshop session was hosted at our Conference in November 2024 to share our findings to the attendees.
+The outputs of this workshop will be compiled in our Conference Report in due course.

 Family Support Model